databricks-demos/dbconnect-examples/scala/Charts/README.md

 2. To run, make sure to set the environment variables for `DATABRICKS_HOST`, `DATABRICKS_TOKEN`, `DATABRICKS_CLUSTER_ID`.
-Alternatively, please see [docs](https://docs.databricks.com/en/dev-tools/databricks-connect-ref.html#set-up-the-client) for other ways to set up the client.
+Alternatively, please see [docs](https://docs.databricks.com/en/dev-tools/databricks-connect-ref.html#set-up-the-client) for other ways to configure connection with server.

 ## Plots